apple/swift-openapi-generator/Sources/swift-openapi-generator/Documentation.docc/Articles/API-stability-of-the-generator.md

 Swift OpenAPI Generator generates client and server Swift code from an OpenAPI document.
 The generated code may change if the OpenAPI document is changed or a different version of the generator is used.

-This document outlines the API stability goals for the generated code to help you avoid unintentional build errors when updating to a new version of Swift OpenAPI Generator.
+This document outlines the API stability goals for the generator to help you avoid unintentional build errors when updating to a new version of Swift OpenAPI Generator.

+The components covered by these rules are:
+- the name of the Swift OpenAPI Generator package plugin
+- the format of the config file provided to Swift OpenAPI Generator (plugin or CLI tool)
+- the Swift OpenAPI Generator CLI tool arguments

+If you upgrade any of the components above to the next non-breaking version, your project should continue to build successfully.
+Check out how these rules are applied before 1.0 is released, and what a breaking change means for the generated code: <doc:API-stability-of-generated-code>.

 ### API stability for versions >= 1.0.0